 - Chassell to Houghton (non-motorized) will be closed for an extended period as well.

 Trail 124 from the snow gauge to Gay is closed.
 Due to logging.
+Also the lower trail to Hoar Lake is closed for logging.
+The upper trail to FISH COVE is open.

-I will update all of you as further information becomes available.
+We will update all of you as further information becomes available.

 Thank you all so much for your initial response efforts and ensuring our users were safe with all the trail and washout closings.